 Website for Residents & Property Owners at this Wonderful Place

-Lake Health Management: The Special Assessment District (SAD) which provides funding for aquatic management of our lake was renewed for seven years (Dec.
-2019 – Dec.
-2025 winter tax bills) by Cumming and Hill Townships.
+Lake Health Management: The Special Assessment District (SAD) which provides funding for aquatic management of our lake expired after the December 2025 winter tax collection by Cumming and Hill Townships, so there are funds for the 2026 treatment season.
+Both townships are in the process of renewing the SAD to cover the 2027-2037 treatment seasons.
+The assessed monetary amount and technical content of the SAD will not change.
 The overall health of Henderson Lake is A-Rated in large part because of funding from the SAD.
 Invasive species of weeds (Eurasian Water Milfoil, Starry Stonewort, Curly Leaf Pondweed, etc.) found anywhere in the lake, and nuisance weeds only along the developed shoreline out to five feet of water depth are being treated.
 Please see HendersonLake.org for downloadable copies of all the various reports and studies.

 Mike Kujawa, 468 3rd Street, Lupton, MI 48635